hpcleuven/VscDocumentation/source/compute/software/installing_software/python_package_management.rst

 ensure that your code can be run on any platform that supports Python.

 However, many useful extensions to and libraries for Python come in the form of packages that have to be installed separately.
-There are a few different supported approaches to using and installing Python packages on the VSC clusters.
+There are a couple of different supported approaches to using and installing Python packages on the VSC clusters.

 Since many Python packages have been made available through the module system, using :ref:`python_packages_from_modules` is usually the best starting point.
-Given the astounding number of packages, it is however not sustainable to install each and every one system wide, so if you need a somewhat exotic package and/or a specific version of a package that is not available, you will need to install it yourself.
+Given the astounding number of packages, it is however not sustainable to install each and every one system wide, so if you need a somewhat exotic package and/or a specific version of a package that is not available via the module system, you will need to install it yourself.

 The recommended approach in that case is to :ref:`manage a virtual environment with pip <venv_python>` or